Volunteer in Bali

 How old should I be to take part?

 You must be at least 18 years of age or older in order to participate in our programs.
-In some cases, minors can provide us with proof of parental consent from your legal guardian.
+In some cases, minors can join our program, providing us with proof of parental consent from their legal guardian.
 Minors can also volunteer alongside their parents or guardians.

 Who manages the volunteer programs in Bali?